Thomas R. Cole

-Thomas R. Cole (born March 15, 1949) is a writer, historian, filmmaker, and gerontologist.
+Thomas R. Cole (born March 15, 1949) is an American writer, historian, filmmaker, and gerontologist.
 He is currently the Director of the Center for Spiritual Direction at Congregation Beth Israel in Houston as well as an Emeritus Professor at the McGovern Center for Humanities and Ethics.

 Biography

 Cole was born into a Jewish family in New Haven, Connecticut.
 His father, Burton David Michel, died in a car accident in September 1953, when Cole was 4 years old.
 His father's death prompted a lifelong personal and academic inquiry into issues of spirituality, aging, and the question of what it means to grow old.

 Cole married Letha Birkholtz in 1972 and had two children, Jacob and Emma.
 He was divorced and married Thelma Jean Goodrich in 2007.
 They live in Houston.

 Education

 Cole studied philosophy as an undergraduate at Yale University.
 He graduated in 1971 under the mentorship of philosopher of religion Merold Westphal and political philosopher William McBride.
 He earned a master's degree in American intellectual history under the direction of Donald Meyer at Wesleyan University (1975) and a Ph.D. in history under the mentorship of Christopher Lasch at the University of Rochester (1980).
 His dissertation examined the history of aging in middle-class America in mid-19th and early 20th centuries.